eslint-community/eslint-plugin-es-x/docs/rules/README.md

 ## ES5

-There are multiple configs which enable all rules in this category: `plugin:es/no-new-in-es5` and `plugin:es/restrict-to-es3`
+There are multiple configs that enable all rules in this category: `plugin:es/no-new-in-es5` and `plugin:es/restrict-to-es3`

 | Rule ID | Description |    |
 |:--------|:------------|:--:|